- Who We Serve

 You’ve heard the story of “Dell Hell”, where blogger Jeff Jarvis famously reached millions with his message of dissatisfaction, eventually teaching Dell to become one of the smartest “social listening” firms in the world?
 Or protest song “United Breaks Guitars” by singer/songwriter Dave Carroll, resulting in a video that’s garnered 13.3 million views as of this writing?

 The power of social influence takes that 10 person rule of thumb and blows it right out the window.
 How many prospective customers might you lose as the result of a negative story about your company?

 The solution?
 Find where your customer experience is broken – and fix it.

 My point is, you don’t want to lose your customers.
 (Thanks Captain Obvious.)
 Looking at this through the lens of customer experience, the solution is actually pretty straightforward, even though it’s not always simple.

 About this time last year, I wrote an article titled Six Steps To Customer Experience Improvement.
 And while each of these steps has multiple components, all of which we’ve proven out over the last decade, it comes down to one pretty straightforward piece of advice.

 Look at your company through the eyes of your customers.
 By understanding what they need to go through to accomplish their goals–whether product purchase or customer service–you’ll see where problems occur and have the ability to fix them.

-The bottom line is this: it’s frighteningly easy and very expensive to lose customers to a poor experience.
+The bottom line is that it’s frighteningly easy (and very expensive) to lose customers to a poor experience.
 So take the steps needed to find out where you’re losing them and why, and plug the gaps.
 It’s nowhere near as costly as continuing to lose customers.
 And if you do the job well enough, you just might be the place customers turn to, when they have a poor experience somewhere else.